glbala87/ELLA_tool/docs/technical/production.md

-    incoming/  - New analyses for analysis watcher imported/  - Analyses that are imported igv-data/    - IGV resources, global and usergroup tracks. fixtures/    - Any kind of data that is imported into database.
+    incoming/  - New analyses for analysis watcher imported/  - Analyses that are imported igv-data/    - IGV resources, global and usergroup tracks. fixtures/    - Any kind of data that is imported into the database.
 Examples: users.json
     usergroups.json
     references.json